Lyquix/lyquix-cypress/README.md

 npm run cypress:report
 ```

-To take visual snapshot of the project
+To run visual tests (all specs that match `cypress/integrations/visual*`)and take snapshots with Percy.io
 ```
 npm run cypress:visual
 ```